 Bonus Ways To Improve Air Quality In Your Home

-Symptoms of health problems caused by poor indoor air quality are often subtle, ranging from the sniffles and itchy eyes to a cough you cannot shake or irritated skin.
+Symptoms of health problems caused by poor indoor air are often subtle, ranging from the sniffles and itchy eyes to a cough you cannot shake or irritated skin.

-Some people are more sensitive than others, but everybody should be concerned about the air quality in their home.
+Some people are more sensitive than others, but everybody should be concerned about the air in their home.
 Here are some easy ways you can make some improvements.

 Keep Your Air Conditioner Clean